wzhudev/reverse-linear-sync-engine/README.md

 > - `as.referencedPropertyChanged`: `ClientModel.referencedPropertyChanged`
 > - `as.updateReferencedModel`: `ClientModel.updateReferencedModel`

 As discussed in the [Observability](#observability-m1) section, LSE leverages the `M1` function to make model properties observable.
 Beyond enabling observability, `M1` also plays a critical role in transaction generation.
-Here’s how it works:
+Here's how it works:

 When a property of a model is assigned a new value, the setter intercepts the assignment, triggering `propertyChanged`, which then calls `markPropertyChanged` with the **property's name**, the **old value**, and the **new value**.
 Next, `markPropertyChanged` serializes the old value and stores it in `modifiedProperties`.
 This serialized data will later be used to generate a transaction.

 ![Modified Properties](./imgs/modified-properties.png)

-It’s important to note that **before `save()` is called, the model in memory is already updated**.
+It's important to note that **before `save()` is called, the model in memory is already updated**.
 Transactions **do not** update in-memory models—this happens immediately when a property is changed.
 However, transactions do play a key role in **undo** and **redo** operations, as well as in updating in-memory models.
-We’ll explore this in greater detail in **Chapter 5**.
+We'll explore this in greater detail in **Chapter 5**.

 ### Generating an `UpdateTransaction`